-You must file a return for the first quarter in which you pay wages subject to social security and Medicare taxes, and for each quarter thereafter.
+Generally, you must file a return for the first quarter in which you pay wages subject to social security and Medicare taxes, and for each quarter thereafter until you file a final return.
 Use Form 941-SS if your principal place of business is in American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, or the U.S. Virgin Islands, or if you have employees who are subject to income tax withholding for these jurisdictions.

 Once you have filed a return, a preaddressed Form 941-SS will be sent to you every 3 months.
-You must file a return each quarter, even if you have no tax liability to report.
-However, see Seasonal Employers below.
+You must file a return each quarter, even if you have no tax liability to report unless you file a final return.
+However, see Seasonal Employers and Agricultural and Household Employers below.
 If the form fails to reach you, request one in time to file.
-See Where To Obtain Forms below.
+See Where Can You Obtain Forms? on page 2.